-- considers that, in the long run, states will adjust supply to respond to demand.
-A model that equates supply and demand therefore remains appropriate. - The Commission considers that the re-estimation of the model with new net expense data will allow the assessment to reflect the post-COVID-19 environment. - The Commission has considered Queensland's recommendation to remove the regression model from the assessment and instead use state shares of urban populations and concession card holders.
-While COVID-19 has caused challenges with updating the model variables, the model was designed to reflect the features of urban areas influencing transport demand that could not be solely captured through population numbers. - This was supported by an analysis of the data provided in the 2020 Review.
+- 39 The Commission considers that the re-estimation of the model with new net expense data will allow the assessment to reflect the post-COVID-19 environment. - 40 The Commission has considered Queensland's recommendation to remove the regression model from the assessment and instead use state shares of urban populations and concession card holders.
+While COVID-19 has caused challenges with updating the model variables, the model was designed to reflect the features of urban areas influencing transport demand that could not be solely captured through population numbers. - 41 This was supported by an analysis of the data provided in the 2020 Review.
 The predicted expenses obtained using the regression model were much closer to actual spending for each significant urban area than the amount based on urban population shares.4 This is evidenced by the fact that the national median difference between the actual expenses and the regression model was 24%, whereas the median difference between actual expenses and the urban population share was around 865%.
 When both concession card holders and urban populations were used, the median difference rises to around 1,200%.

-- The Commission considers that, despite the disruption caused by COVID-19, states will over time adjust their supply to account for any change in use patterns.
-This means that the key assumptions underpinning the regression model remain valid. - The Commission considers the regression model, incorporating the proposed changes outlined below, remains appropriate for assessing urban transport needs.
+- 42 The Commission considers that, despite the disruption caused by COVID-19, states will over time adjust their supply to account for any change in use patterns.
+This means that the key assumptions underpinning the regression model remain valid. - 43 The Commission considers the regression model, incorporating the proposed changes outlined below, remains appropriate for assessing urban transport needs.
 When compared with an alternative based solely on urban population shares or shares of urban population and concession card holders, the regression approach is more accurately able to represent the transport task faced by states.